novix-sa/Pyplan/docs/Pyplan Library.md

 # Pyplan Library
 Pyplan natively interprets Pandas, Numpy and Xarray objects.
-That means that means that all the visualization alternatives
+That means that any of this type of objects can be evaluated and rendered as a table or graph with all customization natively offered by Pyplan.
+Additionally, Pyplan pro

 ## **Index**
 The index object is how you define a dimension in Pyplan.
 Indexes are created using a Graphical Using Interface (GUI), by means of the drag and drop method, and they are created as Pandas Index.